Academic Policy 1405.11

 - Annual ratings by supervisors.

-- Evidence of expertise in the area of professional responsibility and effectiveness in carrying out assigned duties.
+- Evidence of expertise in the area of professional responsibility and effectiveness

 - Evidence of ability and willingness to accept additional responsibility and/or leadership.